leon3s/ntex-rest-api-example/readme.md

 # Rest Api In Rust

-Hey, today i wanted to share my knowledge on how i write Rest API in Rust.<br />
-It's may be easier than you think !
+Hey, today I wanted to share my knowledge on how to write a Rest API in Rust.
+It may be easier than you think!
+We won't showcase database connectivity in this article.
+Instead, we focused on demonstrating how to generate `OpenAPI` specifications and serve a `Swagger UI`.

+You can find the full code source on [github](https://github.com/leon3s/ntex-rest-api-example)

-Before starting make sure you have [rust](https://www.rust-lang.org) installed.
+Before starting, make sure you have [Rust](https://www.rust-lang.org) installed.

-Let's start by initing a new project using `cargo init`.
+Let's start by initializing a new project using `cargo init`.

 ```sh
 cargo init my-rest-api
 cd my-rest-api
 ```

-That should produce the following directory tree:
+That should produce the following directory structure:

 ```console
 ├── Cargo.toml